 During that trip I promised myself that from now on, whenever I return to England, I’ll always make time for new places.
 And of course, to document it all here on Leighton Travels.

-To find out more, why not wade through my travel reports on:
+To find out more, why not visit England through my travel reports from:

 The Lake District (coming soon!)